neondatabase/website/content/docs/manage/roles.md

 ```

 - `WITH LOGIN` means that the role will have a login privilege, required for the role to log in to your Neon PostgreSQL instance.
 If the role is used only for privilege management, the `WITH LOGIN` privilege is unnecessary.
-- A password is required.
-- Passwords must have a minimum entropy of 60 bits.
+- A password is required and must have a minimum entropy of 60 bits.

     <Admonition type="info">
     To create a password with 60 bits of entropy, you can follow these password composition guidelines: